Words:Rebekah Bostan of Diversity Puzzle

 To support professional women, WiC, in partnership with Diversity Puzzle, is

-- planning an informative and interactive evening seminar in May on the important topic of how best to manage peri and post menopause symptoms at work
+- planning an informative and interactive evening seminar on 2 June 2020 on the important topic of how best to manage peri and post menopause symptoms at work

 - conducting a survey to help ensure the seminar meets the needs of peri- and menopausal career women and assess the impact of this stage of women’s lives

-We’re delighted that leading menopause GP Dr Louise Newsom, The Menopause Doctor, has agreed to be our Keynote Speaker, and she’ll be joined by a number of panellists with expertise in different aspects of menopause support.
+We’re delighted that leading menopause GP Dr Louise Newsom, The Menopause Doctor, has agreed to be our Keynote Speaker.
+She’ll be joined by a number of panellists with expertise in different aspects of menopause support.

 To be the first to find out more about the Seminar, please click HERE